6. Add more info to the list

 missionPatch above, and arguments can be of scalar or complex types.
 In this case,

 SMALL is an enum in the GraphQL schema.
 It can take a finite list of values.
-If you look at the Schema section in Sandbox, you can see a list of the enums.
-You can then click in to see that
+If you look at the Docs pane in GraphQL Playground, you will see that size is an argument of type

 SMALL and